zamanapp/prayers-call/docs/guide/concepts.md

 // ...

-// somewhere later in your code if you need to clean up
-// cleanup the subscriptions
+// Cleanup when needed
 reactiveCalculator.cleanup()
 adhanSubscription.unsubscribe()
 ```

-For all the methods available to use with `ReactiveCalculator` check the [Reactive Calculator](./reactive-calculator.md).
+For a detailed list of available functions within the `ReactiveCalculator` class, consult the [Reactive Calculator](./reactive-calculator.md) documentation.

-You can find all the configuration reference in the [Config](../config.md)
+For configuration options, refer to the [Config](../config.md) section.

 ## Date formatting

-Because the results are outputted as a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object.
-There are a number of ways how you can format the date and time.
-For a thorough guide on how to formate your dates read the [formatters section](./formatters.md) guide.
-If you are looking to convert to a Hijri date follow the [Hijri Dates](./hijri.md) guide.
+The prayer times are returned as JavaScript [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects. offering you flexibility in formatting the date and time.

+For a detailed guide on how to format these Date objects, consult the [formatters section](./formatters.md) guide.

+If you wish to convert the dates to the Hijri calendar, refer to the [Hijri Dates](./hijri.md) guide.